Hot School Lunches for Kids - Tips and Ideas for Food Jars

 2. Soup

 Nourishing and healthy, make a batch of soup on the weekend for easy meals throughout the week.
-Adding a protein and a carb (think chicken noodle) is a great way to keep the kids full and satisfied.
+Making sure the soup has a protein and a carb is a great way to keep the kids full and satisfied.

 3. Pasta

 Pasta or noodles work really well in a thermos and it's usually something that most kids love to eat!
-Try spaghetti bolognaise, macaroni cheese, ravioli or even two-minute noodles.
+Try spaghetti bolognaise, macaroni cheese or ravioli.
+Noodle jars in a food jar are fun and easy to prepare in advance.
+Just add boiling water in the morning and you are good to go!

 4. Meatballs, Nuggets and Wings